pyca/cryptography/docs/exceptions.rst

 .. class:: InvalidKey

-    This is raised when the verify method of a key derivation function does not compare equal.
+    This is raised when the verify method of a key derivation function's computed key does not match the expected key.